Tax Planning Guide: 2026

 QSBS (Qualified Small Business Stock)

 This is where many Pennsylvania founders are surprised.
-Federal law under Section 1202 can exclude up to 100% of gain on qualifying small business stock from federal taxes.
+Federal law under Section 1202 can exclude up to 100 percent of gain on qualifying small business stock from federal taxes.
 Pennsylvania does not conform to this exclusion.
-Founders who successfully eliminate their entire federal capital gains tax via QSBS may still owe Pennsylvania tax on the full gain at 3.07%.
+Founders who successfully eliminate their entire federal capital gains tax via QSBS may still owe Pennsylvania tax on the full gain at 3.07 percent.
 On a $10M gain, that is approximately $307,000 owed to the state despite a $0 federal bill.
-See our QSBS exclusion in Pennsylvania guide for a full breakdown.
+See our QSBS Exclusion in Pennsylvania Guide for a full breakdown.

 05